 Viability and competition

-Although distinctly Navajo, down to facility names and traditional food served to gaming customers,
+Although distinctly Navajo, down to facility names and traditional food served to gaming customers, San Juan County's two new casinos are in direct competition with SunRay Park & Casino and the two Ute casinos in Colorado.

 More gaming facilities simply means more competition, said Ray Etcitty, general counsel for the Navajo Nation Gaming Enterprise.